 Several variations of Lilac Ragdoll cats can exist depending on the color pattern.
 Here are the main characteristics of each of these pattern variations:

 These cats display a white body, with points colored in frosty grey with a pinkish tinge.
 This is what the term lilac refers to.
 Please note that this is a technical term used by cat breeding professionals.
 The typical eye color for Lilac Point Ragdolls is blue.
 As for their nose leather and paw pads, these are lavender-pink in color.

 Lilac Lynx Point Ragdoll Cats

-The typical eye color for lilac lynx points is blue.
-Their nose leather can be either lavender-pink (please note that this is considered permitted) or pink edged in lavender-pink (please note that this is the preferred variant).
+The typical eye color for Lilac Lynx points is blue.
+Their nose leather can be either lavender-pink (please note that this is permitted) or pink-edged in lavender-pink (please note that this is the preferred variant).
 Their paw pads are lavender-pink.

 Lilac Cream Point Ragdoll Cats

-The typical eye color for lilac cream point ragdolls is blue.
-The color for nose leather and paw pads is lavender-pink, in some cases, but please note that the desirable variants are flesh or coral pink mottling.
+The typical eye color for Lilac Cream Point ragdolls is blue.
+However, the color of nose leather and paw pads is sometimes lavender pink.
+Still, please note that the desirable variants are flesh or coral pink mottling.

 Lilac Cream Lynx Point Ragdoll Cats

-Below you can find our gallery of lilac ragdoll cats, which should point out the variation of this lovely color.
-Take a look at all of these lovely Raggies and find your favorite!
+Below is our gallery of Lilac ragdoll cats, which should highlight this lovely color’s variation.
+So look at all these lovely Raggies and find your favorite!
 Enjoy!

 The kittens pictured below are from Guysndolls Ragdolls in Australia.
 They are all Lilac.